CWY provides global programs for youth looking to gain leadership experience through participation in community-driven

 Our newest program called the CWY Fundacja Euroweek Global Learner Program takes place in Poland.
 It brings Canadian and international volunteers together to assist Polish students in broadening their perspective about cultural differences and harness their skills for international collaboration.
 To facilitate this learning, volunteers provide the Polish students with information about their country, history, economy, tourism, culture, people and traditions in interactive and engaging ways.
 To find our more, click here.

 The China-Canada Young Leaders Program, offered in partnership with East China Normal University (ECNU) in Shanghai, is designed to foster among young Canadians an appreciation for Chinese culture, history, society and language.
-Registration is now open for the fourth cohort leaving for China in September 2020.
-Click here to learn more and to apply.
+Registration for the 2020-2021 cohort is now closed.
+Click here to learn more.

 To stay in touch and learn more about these programs as they are launched, please join our e-newsletter here.